hmcts/bulk-scan-payment-processor/README.md

 ## Purpose

-Retrieve service bus queue messages from payments queue and process them by either creating a new payment record for a exception record in CCD or update an existing CCD exception record reference in payments to use service case reference.
+Retrieve service bus queue messages from payments queue and process them by either creating a new payment record for an exception record in CCD or update an existing CCD exception record reference in payments to use service case reference.

 ## Building and deploying the application